 All staff are here to provide support for children's social, emotional and mental health needs.
-The Class Teacher/Room Leader and support staff are skilled in implementing effective behaviour strategies and working closely together with parents and children to ensure strategies are consistent with those at home.
-The school has a consistent behaviour and discipline policy across the school which is published on the school portal.
-The school adheres to the statutory guidance 'Supporting pupils at school with medical conditions' and all medication is kept in a secure place and is only administered by designated people.
+The Class Teacher and support staff are skilled in implementing effective behaviour strategies and working closely together with parents and children to ensure strategies are consistent with those at home.
+The school has a consistent behaviour and discipline policy across the school which is published on the school portal and website.
+The school adheres to the statutory guidance 'Supporting Pupils with Medical Conditions in School' (DFE 2017) and all medication is kept in a secure place and is only administered by designated people.
 Individual health care plans are written for children with medical conditions and shared with all staff that work with the child including lunch time staff.